3D printed houses? Food? How about a human ear?

 Support 3D Printing Designs with Agile CAD Software

-Since the 3D printing design process frequently includes numerous iterations for quick prototyping, more additive manufacturers are opting for cloud-native CAD, like Onshape.
+Since the 3D printing design process frequently includes numerous iterations for quick prototyping, more additive manufacturers are opting for cloud-native CAD software for 3D printing, like PTC’s Onshape.

 Cloud-native CAD allows designers to quickly generate and store numerous versions of a design and lets users easily blend the best elements from several models into a completely new one.

-Because cloud-native CAD’s streamlined tools are available throughout the development process, Onshape makes sense for designers and engineers who want to iterate quickly, save money and effectively use 3D printing designs technology.
+Because cloud-native CAD’s streamlined tools are available throughout the development process, Onshape makes sense for designers and engineers who want to iterate quickly, save money, and effectively use 3D printing technology.

 Start Your Next